flyylikeaduck/HigherOrderFunctions101/readme.md

 ### The ever useful "loop" (HOF)

 * [x] Create a higher order function (HOF) called "loop" that takes in two arguments "collection" and "callback".
-	"loop" : contains a for loop which passes in each element of "collection" into the "callback" function.
+-	"loop" : contains a for loop which passes in each element of "collection" into the "callback" function.
-	"collection" : represents a list or `array` passed in to manipulate.
+-	"collection" : represents a list or `array` passed in to manipulate.
-	"callback" : is the function which does the manipulation.
+-	"callback" : is the function which does the manipulation.

 -

+_Since we are learning "Higher Order Functions", I challenge you to use the "loop" function created for you for this and all of the following functions._

 * [ ] create a function named "groceryList" which takes in an `array` (your shopping list), and invokes `console.log` on each item in the list.

-_Since we are learning "Higher Order Functions", I challenge you to use the "loop" function created for you for this and the following functions._

 _Hint: Use an anonymous function as loop's second argument within this groceryList's function definition._